 14. Cock-up

-If you’ve turned in the wrong paper, you can use the British slang phrase for mistake to describe your doing.
-Not booking student accommodation early when moving to study in UK would be a cock-up.
+If you've turned in the wrong paper, you can use the British slang phrase for a mistake to describe what you're doing.
+Not booking student accommodation early when moving to study in the UK would be a cock-up even after being aware of the benefits of early booking!

 15. Cracking

-Often used to describe a person or thing, “cracking” is UK slang for something that is particularly good or excellent.
+Often used to describe a person or thing, "cracking" is also one of the British slang words for something particularly good or excellent.

 16. Daft

-This British slang word is one you'll want to avoid being called as it means dumb, in a silly way.
+Daft, one of the British English slang words, is one you'll want to avoid being called as it means dumb in a silly way.

 17. Dead